apache/nuttx/configs/amber/README.txt

      cd tools
      ./configure.sh amber/<sub-dir>

+	 NOTE: you also must copy avr-libc header files into the NuttX include directory with command perhaps like:

+	 cp -a /cygdrive/c/WinAVR/include/avr include/.

   2. Download the latest buildroot package into <some-dir>

   3. unpack the buildroot tarball.
 The resulting directory may